V2.7.1 RPM testing

 Starting glideinWMS factory: Traceback (most recent call last): File "/usr/sbin/glideFactory.py", line 539, in ? main(sys.argv) File "/usr/sbin/glideFactory.py", line 431, in main write_descript(glideinDescript,frontendDescript,os.path.join(startup_dir, 'monitor/')) File "/usr/sbin/glideFactory.py", line 77, in write_descript entryDescript = glideFactoryConfig.JobDescript(entry) File "/usr/lib/python2.4/site-packages/glideinwms/factory/glideFactoryConfig.py", line 250, in __init__ repr) # convert everything in strings File "/usr/lib/python2.4/site-packages/glideinwms/factory/glideFactoryConfig.py", line 79, in __init__ ConfigFile.__init__(self,os.path.join("entry_"+entry_name,config_file),convert_function) File "/usr/lib/python2.4/site-packages/glideinwms/factory/glideFactoryConfig.py", line 54, in __init__ self.load(config_file,convert_function) File "/usr/lib/python2.4/site-packages/glideinwms/factory/glideFactoryConfig.py", line 58, in load fd=open(fname,"r") IOError: [Errno 2] No such file or directory: 'entry_/job.descript'

-#13 Updated by John Weigand over 6 years ago
+#13 Updated by John Weigand almost 7 years ago

 - I copied and pasted an entry point element into my fermicloud320 rpm install